A photo of the skyline of Seattle, Washington at night.

 NASSS 2025 Annual Conference

+The 2025 NASSS Annual Conference took place November 6th - 8th.
 In previous years NASSS has been able to meet in one physical location and has been striving to build remote access to the conference.
-In light of safety and security concerns for members at the U.S. border under the current Presidency, the organisation has made the decision to hold the 2025 annual conference for the North American Society for the Sociology of Sport in three sites:
+In light of safety and security concerns for members at the U.S. border under the current Presidency, the organisation made the decision to hold the 2025 annual conference for the North American Society for the Sociology of Sport in three sites:

-• Seattle, WA, November 5-8 at the Westin, Seattle
+• Seattle, WA, November 6-8 at The Westin Seattle

 • Vancouver, BC, November 6-8 at UBC Robson Square